 material and appropriate hazard warnings.

-be readily accessible to employees when they are in their work areas
+- Safety Data Sheets.
+Employers must have an SDS for each hazardous chemical which they use and SDSs must be readily accessible to employees when they are in their work areas during their workshifts.

 - Employee Information and Training.
 Each